-Many months ago, when I was lamenting about our homeschooling method (if you can call a complete lack of structure, continual procrastination, total chaos and disorganization a “method”), a fellow mom said one of the most helpful and hopeful things I’ve ever heard:
+Many years ago, when I had several young children at home and was lamenting about our homeschooling method (if you can call lack of structure, continual procrastination, total chaos, and disorganization a “method,”) a fellow mom said one of the most helpful and hopeful things I’ve ever heard:

-You may be a horrible history teacher, but your kids excel in art and science (or vice versa.)
-You may never get down the floor to play cars or dolls with your children, but you’re out there for every single soccer game, cheering them the loudest (or vice versa.)
-You may never feed them meals from scratch, but you stay up till midnight hand sewing the ballet costume for the dance recital (or vice versa.)
+You may be a horrible history teacher, but your kids excel in art and science.
+You may never get down the floor to play cars or dolls with your children, but you’re out there for every soccer game, cheering them the loudest.
+You may never feed them meals from scratch, but you stay up till midnight hand sewing the ballet costume for the dance recital.
 And I know you get impatient and snippy and nag and yell and say things you don’t mean because we all do.
+We.
+All.
+Do.
 But we also let our kids know in a hundred different ways that we love them.

 Your kids are going to grow up lacking in some things and excelling in others because you are their mom.
 They’re going to have strengths and weaknesses just like you do.
 We can’t all be great at everything.
 We’re not supposed to be great at “everything.”
-And it may be that those things you consider “weakness” and all those things you think you’re doing “wrong” are the very things that are going to ensure that your kids are the kinds of unique, amazing people that God wants them to be.
-Your kids will grow up to be a little bit awkward or irritating or terrible at mathematics or ignorant about cooking or computer programming or fixing their own vehicles.
-They’re also going to find the cure for cancer, become the next government officials, compose beautiful music, cook delicious food, enjoy nature with their whole hearts, do great missionary work and pass on their own set of unique, amazing skills to the next generation because you were raising them.
-You.
+And it may be that those things you consider “weakness,” those things you think you’re doing “wrong,” those are the very things that are going to ensure your kids are the unique, amazing people God wants them to be.
+Your kids will grow up to be a little bit awkward, or irritating, or terrible at mathematics, or ignorant about cooking, or computer programming, or fixing their own vehicles.
+They’re also going to become the next government officials, or find the cure for cancer, or compose beautiful music, or cook delicious food, or enjoy nature with their whole hearts, or help their friends and neighbors.
+And they will pass on their own set of unique, amazing skills to the next generation because you raised them.
+YOU.
 With all your strengths and weaknesses, faults and virtues, successes and failures, holding tight to Jesus as you navigate these torrential waters of parenthood.